-There are many different areas and suburbs in Montreal, each with their own unique culture.
-Some have a large English-speaking population while others are almost entirely French.
+Montreal is home to many areas and suburbs, each with its own unique culture and atmosphere.
+Some have large English-speaking and multicultural populations, while others are almost entirely French.

 Island of Montreal

 Expats looking to live in the city centre will find a wide range of accommodation available.
-Most housing in the city centre is in the form of apartments and lofts, but the standard ranges from very basic to highly luxurious.
-The prices are equally varied, with some very affordable places available, but then also some with exorbitantly high prices.
+Most of the housing in the city centre is in the form of apartments and lofts.
+The prices are equally varied, from some relatively affordable buildings to exorbitantly priced deluxe apartments.

-This is a predominantly French-speaking neighbourhood and expats who want to learn the language quickly would do well to find an apartment here.
-Plateau Mont-Royal is within walking distance of some of Montreal’s best restaurants and cafés.
+Plateau Mont-Royal is a predominantly French-speaking neighbourhood, and expats keen on learning the language quickly would do well to find an apartment here.
+The area is popular among students and young working professionals, thanks to its proximity to some of the city's best restaurants and cafes.

 The West Island is the unofficial name for the area that includes the suburbs of St-Anne-de-Bellevue, Beaconsfield, Lakeshore, Pointe-Claire, Dorval, Kirkland and Dollard-Des-Ormeaux.
-These are all family-friendly neighbourhoods and accommodation is usually in the form of houses and townhouses.
+These are all family-friendly neighbourhoods, and accommodation is usually in the form of detached single-family homes and townhouses.

 Off the Island of Montreal

-There are two cities off the Island of Montreal: Laval sits to the west and Longueuil to the east.
-These areas are perfect for expats who want to live in a cosmopolitan area but not be so close to the hustle and bustle of Montreal itself.
-The only downside to living off the Island of Montreal is the inevitable daily commute across the bridge and into the city, as most expats will work in Montreal itself.
-This commute can be a long and stressful experience.
+There are two main cities off the Island of Montreal: Laval sits to the west and Longueuil to the east.
+These neighbourhoods are perfect for expats who value tranquillity but still want to be within a cosmopolitan area.
+The only downside to living off the Island of Montreal is the long and stressful daily commute across the bridge and into the city, which is inevitable as most expats work in Montreal's centre.

-The North Shore is in the Laval area and offers a large variety of accommodation for expats.
-Laval also has good schools and green parks for children.
+Situated in the Laval area, North Shore offers a large variety of accommodation options for expats.
+Laval also has good schools and plenty of green spaces for children to enjoy.

-The only issue with the South Shore area is the lengthy and busy commute across the bridge into the city.
-On a bad day it can take over two hours, so expats should carefully consider the proximity of their suburb to their place of work.
+The only downside to living in the South Shore area is the long commute into the city.
+On a bad day, it can take over two hours, expats should therefore carefully consider the proximity of their chosen suburb to their place of work.